plerup/espsoftwareserial/README.md

 The same functionality is given as the corresponding AVR library but several instances can be active at the same time.
 Speed up to 115200 baud is supported.
+Diverging from the AVR SoftwareSerial class, the constructor takes no arguments, instead the begin() function handles pin assignments and logic inversion.
-The begin function also has optional input buffer capacity arguments for byte buffer and ISR bit buffer.
+It also has optional input buffer capacity arguments for byte buffer and ISR bit buffer.
+This way, it is a better drop-in replacement for the hardware serial APIs on the ESP MCUs.

-Please note that due to the fact that the ESP always have other activities ongoing, there will be some inexactness in interrupt timings.
+Please note that due to the fact that the ESPs always have other activities ongoing, there will be some inexactness in interrupt timings.
 This may lead to inevitable, but few, bit errors when having heavy data traffic at high baud rates.